luci/luci-py/appengine/swarming/doc/Access-Groups.md

   have access to the Swarming server also have equivalent access to the isolate server.

-When specifying members of the auth groups, you can refer to the whitelisted IPs using `bots:*`.
+When specifying members of the auth groups, you can refer to the IPs in the allowlist using `bots:*`.
 For individual user accounts simply use their email, e.g. `user@example.org`.
 All users in a domain can be specified with a glob, e.g. `*@chromium.org`.